Troubleshooting¶

 - Group 1/2/3 overvoltage supervisors not tuned — if the dashboard shows frequent

 fastOvClampCountincrements andcv_Icollapses, the CV loop is over-correcting.
-Run the CV Tuning test to find betterVoltageKp/VoltageKivalues. - Load dump —
+Run the Waveform Generator test to find betterVoltageKp/VoltageKivalues. - Load dump —

 g_loadDumpCountincrementing means loads are switching off and the current spike is being caught.
 Working as intended. - System voltage class mismatch — verify